UPPMAX/UPPMAX-documentation/docs/software/python.md

 ## What is Python?

 Python is a high-level, general-purpose programming language.
-Its design philosophy emphasises code readability with the use of significant indentation [Kuhlman, 2009].
+Its design philosophy emphasizes code readability with the use of significant indentation [Kuhlman, 2009].

 ## Python versions